-DC: Do you have any advice for women that are entering development?
+DC: Do you have any advice for women entering the tech industry?

 Veronica: Have more confidence in yourself.
 You're better than you think you are.
 Don't think that just because mostly men do this job that you're any less than them.

-DigitalCrafts: Tell me about your background up to this point.
+DigitalCrafts: Hi!
+Can you tell me about your background up to this point?

 Juliana: When I was 12 years old, I would borrow library books and make my own websites.
 When I was in high school I joined the web design team and the robotics team.
 I was one of two girls on the team, in a room full of 20, at 15 years old.
 But then I realized this was something I actually wanted to do for the rest of my life.
 I went to school and studied health.
 I did that for two years, and then I decided to go back and pursue that dream.

 Aspen: That's completely different from my story.
 Around the age of 12, we were doing the same thing.
-There's this website called Lisa Explains it All.
-You could be a girl and go learn how to code pink buttons and make websites.
+There's this website called Lisa Explains it All, where you could learn how to code pink buttons and make websites.
 I went to college as an English major and then I taught at a school for three years.
-I really didn't think about programming until I took an online course from MIT, Intro to Game Design.
+I really didn't think about programming until I took an online Intro to Game Design course from MIT.
 I took it because I wanted to make games for my students.
-I thought it was the coolest thing ever and totally fell in love with it to the point where about a year later, I quit my teaching job and did the DigitalCrafts' bootcamp.
+I thought it was the coolest thing ever, and I totally fell in love with.
+About a year later, I quit my teaching job and did the DigitalCrafts' bootcamp.

 DC: What does it feel like to be a woman in development?